Skip to content

 Try It: Interactive Stack-Up Builder

-• Drag-and-drop layers to build any stack configuration
+• Drag-and-drop layers to build any stack you want—2L through 8L, symmetric or asymmetric

-• Choose from 8 preset stacks (2L hobby through 8L hybrid Rogers)
+• Choose from 8 preset stacks ranging from 2L hobby boards to 8L hybrid Rogers configurations

-• Solve for trace width given a target impedance
+• Solve for trace width given a target impedance—just type in 50 Ω and it'll back-calculate the geometry

-• See a live cross-section with proportional layer thicknesses and trace overlay
+• See a live cross-section with proportional layer thicknesses and a trace overlay so you can visualize what you're building

 References